webexone/webexone.github.io/LTRCCT-2013-simplified/LTRCCT-2013/Lab5_SMS.md

 ### Pre-requisite

-1. You recived an admin credentials to configure in Managment Portal and Webex Connect.
+1. You recieved an admin credentials to configure in Management Portal and Webex Connect.
-2. You recived the SMS number associated with your tenat.
+2. You received the SMS number associated with your tenant.
 3. You have successfully completed the previous Lab **Preconfiguration**

 # Lab Section

 ## Step 1.
 Verify SMS Number Assignment

-- Login to your respective Webex Connect UI using the provided URL https://cl1pod**X**.imiconnect.io/ (where **X** is your POD number).
+- Login to your respective Webex Connect UI using the provided URL https://labtenant.us.webexconnect.io

 - Navigate to Assets > Numbers and verify that the tenant you are using has a SMS number assigned